gohlivor/dwolla-Win8-sample/README.md

 	var appSecret = "";
 ```

-- Create instance of the DwollaAPI class in the app.onactivated event.
+- Create instance of the DwollaAPI class in the app.onactivated event and add the callbacks

 ```
 	app.onactivated = function (args) {